allanmathenge/myBlog/source/_posts/python.md

 p > 0 evaluates true so the output is "p is positive".

-*-elif-* statement which is the short for `else if` allows you to check multiple condtions.
+*-elif-* statement which is the short for `else if` allows you to check multiple conditions.

     p = 4
     if p > 4: